A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Numerical results

-In Figure \ref{fig:mscg_splitter} (right) we show the amplitude field for a frequency in the first bandgap, a frequency between the two bandgaps and a frequency in the second bandgap.
-An attractive feature of waveguiding with photonic crystals are the low losses that occur even for sharp bends, thus enabling the efficient guiding or splitting of electromagnetic waves, as it can be observed for frequencies in the bandgap.
+In Fig. \ref{fig:mscg_splitter} (right) we show the amplitude field $E_z$ for a frequency in the first bandgap, a frequency between the two bandgaps and a frequency in the second bandgap.
+An attractive feature of waveguiding with photonic crystals are the low losses that occur even for sharp bends, thus enabling the efficient manipulation of electromagnetic waves.